History of Jerusalem: Hasmonean period

+When his widow Salome Alexandra died in 67 BCE her sons Hyrcanus II and Aristobulus II fought among themselves over who would succeed her.
+In order to resolve their dispute, the parties involved turned to Roman general Pompey, who paved the way for a Roman takeover of Judea.
 Pompey supported Hyrcanus II over his brother Aristobulus II who then controlled Jerusalem, and the city was soon under siege.
 Upon his victory, Pompey desecrated the Temple by entering the Holy of Holies, which could only be done by the High Priest.
 Hyrcanus II was restored as High Priest, stripped of his royal title but recognized as an ethnarch in 47 BCE.
 Judea remained an autonomous province but still with a significant amount of independence.
 The last Hasmonean king was Aristobulus' son, Antigonus II Matityahu.